Code of Conduct Policy

-- carry out duties in a professional, responsible and conscientious manner with reference to the objects and ethos of a Christian academic institution and the ACC Statement of Faith;
+- carry out duties in a professional, responsible and conscientious manner with reference to the objects and ethos of a Christian academic institution and the Australian Christian Churches (ACC) Statement of Faith;

 - carry out official directions and policies in a faithful and diligent manner;

 - take reasonable steps to ensure compliance with intellectual property policy;